Community Development Block Grant

 2. Elimination of slums or blight on a spot basis.
 Eligible activities must be designed to eliminate specific conditions of blight or physical decay on a spot basis not located in a slum or blighted area.
 The activity must be limited to: acquisition, clearance, relocation, historic preservation and rehabilitation of buildings.

 - Meet community development needs having a particular urgency.

 1. An urgent need occurs when exiting conditions pose a serious and immediate threat to the health and welfare of the community.
 This category typically funds needed activities that result from floods, earthquakes, etc.

-Note: Please contact staff as early as possible if you feel that you have a project that falls into this category.
-Additional specific eligibility requirements need to be met to qualify in this category.
+Note: Please contact staff as early as possible if you feel that you have a project that falls under CDBG.
+Additional specific eligibility requirements may need to be met to qualify.